Coshocton County market update February 2026

 Friendly next step: Let’s put these numbers to work for your address

-If you’re in Coshocton and you’re wondering what this January–February 2026 market update means for your home specifically, I’d be happy to walk through it with you one‑on‑one.
+If you’re in Coshocton and you’re wondering what this January–March 2026 market update means for your home specifically, I’d be happy to walk through it with you one-on-one.
 I’m Matthias Sterzer, The German Realtor® with Kaufman Realty, and I specialize in helping local homeowners understand the real numbers behind today’s headlines.

 Reach out if you’d like to:

-• Get a realistic price range based on today’s buyers and today’s data—not last year’s market.
+• Get a realistic price range based on today’s buyers and today’s data — not last year’s market.

 • Talk through whether it makes sense to list now or wait for a different season.

-No pressure, just straight numbers and clear advice so you can make the best decision for you and your family.
+No pressure, just straight numbers and clear advice so you can make the best decision for you and your family..

 Comments